 This is how the idea of Hyperloop came in that landscape of ideas.
 Working in the aerospace industry for years, Elon Musk knows that removing the air and the friction with the ground decreases drastically the energy needed to power a moving object.

-Thanks to this contribution of external knowledge, he would complete the tree with several options: vacuum tube to remove the air, with levitation or air cushion to remove friction.
+Thanks to this contribution of external knowledge, he would complete the tree with several options: a vacuum tube to remove the air, with levitation or air cushion to remove friction.
 Since the friction was removed other options have to be explored to power the train.

 By accumulating new knowledge on propulsion technologies, common in the aerospace industry, we would have learned, for example, that navies developed electromagnetic propulsion missiles with an extremely strong initial pulse or we would know as well basic knowledge about jet propulsion.
 The accumulated knowledge would also allow us to see how the modularity solutions could couple with the previous ones.